From the historical and fascinating Italian region of Venice

 Early Notables of the Ballaro family (pre 1700)

-Prominent among bearers of this family in early times was Guido Ballacchi, a Bishop of Rimini in 1278, and Lorenzo Ballacchi, who took the position in 1301; in 1398 Giacomo and Lorenzo Ballo were Barons of Avola in Sicily; in 1403 Giacomo and Agostino Balliani were councillors of Casale; Francesco and...
-Another 83 words (6 lines of text) are included under the topic Early Ballaro Notables in all our PDF Extended History products and printed products wherever possible.
+Prominent among bearers of this family in early times was Guido Ballacchi, a Bishop of Rimini in 1278, and Lorenzo Ballacchi, who took the position in 1301; in 1398 Giacomo and Lorenzo Ballo were Barons of Avola in Sicily; in 1403 Giacomo and Agostino Balliani were councillors of Casale; Francesco and Giacomo Balliani were made counts in 1469 and their ancestor Antonio Balliani later took the title...
+Another 67 words (5 lines of text) are included under the topic Early Ballaro Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Ballaro family to the New World and Oceana